 A Celebration of Local Industry: The Eden Welcome Centre

-The new Eden Welcome Centre is a celebration of the town’s main industries of fishing, forestry and tourism, standing as a symbol of optimism for the future of the town.
+The Eden Welcome Centre is a celebration of the town’s main industries of fishing, forestry and tourism, standing as a symbol of optimism for the town.

-Located on the fisherman’s co-op site in Eden, the centre will facilitate the movement of up to 100,000 cruise passengers to the region each year.
+Located on the fisherman’s co-op site in Eden, the centre will facilitate hundreds of thousands of tourists to the region each year.

-The Welcome Centre will be a two-storey box-like form, connected to a veranda with angled timber cladding – alluding to the patterns of maritime flag semaphores.
-The building form references the robust wharf side buildings of the fishing industry, emblematic of Eden’s traditional architecture.
-The design of the building not only reflects its maritime connections but aims to recognise and celebrate local industry, with its structure and cladding made from local Indigenous hardwoods.
+The Welcome Centre is a two-level form, clad in timber with an external veranda and covered area that references the local timber industry and alludes to the vibrant and varied patterns of maritime flag semaphores.
+The building form and detailing references the robust wharf side buildings of the fishing industry, emblematic of Eden’s traditional architecture.
+The design of the building reflects its maritime connections and recognises and celebrates local industry, with its structure and cladding made from Indigenous hardwoods.

 The ground floor will house the Eden Visitor Information Centre, along with a covered area for market stalls and public amenities.
 The first floor will house offices, along with meeting rooms, kitchen, and amenities.